adexdams/ai-decision-assistant/README.md

   - An extra follow-up functionality for one additional clarification question, yielding a targeted expert response.

 - **Waitlist & Monetization:**
-  Users who have exhausted their meeting sessions can join a waitlist (with email collection) and optionally opt for priority access via Stripe integration.
+  Users who have exhausted their meeting sessions can join a waitlist and optionally opt for priority access via Stripe integration.

 - **Logging & Analytics:**
   Basic logging is incorporated to track user actions and waitlist sign-ups, helping you analyze usage and performance.